Chairholder 2024 – 2026: Professor Shazly Savahl

 Professor Shazly Savahl appointed to Prince Claus Chair

-As of 1 September 2023, Professor Shazly Savahl will formally start the Prince Claus Chair on the well-being of children and young people.
+As of 1 September 2024, Professor Shazly Savahl has formally started the Prince Claus Chair on the well-being of children and young people.

 Advance well-being and quality of life research for children and youth through a global social justice lens.